Robbie Baldwin: Marvel Team-Up: League of Losers

-Speedball features in an arc of Robert Kirkman's Marvel Team-Up (vol. 3), featuring a group of C-list heroes dubbed "The League of Losers".
-A group of heroes including Gravity, Darkhawk, Dagger, Araña, X-23, Sleepwalker, and Terror (although Araña dies along the way) go to the future to prevent the villain Chronok from stealing Reed Richards' time machine, Chronok having come to the present and already having killed all of Marvel's major heroes.
+Robbie Baldwin / Speedball appears in the third volume of Marvel Team-Up as part of a group of lesser-known heroes dubbed the "League of Losers".
+Alongside Gravity, Darkhawk, Dagger, Araña, X-23, Sleepwalker, and Terror, Speedball travels to the future to prevent the villain Chronok from stealing Reed Richards' time machine.
+After learning that they cannot return to their own time, the group decides to stay in the future, which splits into an alternate universe.